wycre/wycre/README.md

 - 👥 Looking to collaborate on projects
 - 🫂 Not currently looking for a job/internship, but still will accept offers
+- Enrolled at the University of Colorado Colorado Springs
+- Major in Computer Science
+- Interest in networking and cybersecurity

 # Contact Me